HashNuke/ansible-elixir-stack/docs/hot-code-reloading.md

 # Hot code-reloading

+> Temporarily broken.
+Waiting for [an issue](https://github.com/HashNuke/ansible-elixir-stack/issues/4) to be fixed/clarified

 By default, apps are restarted when new versions are deployed.
 This is to make it easy for people to deploy apps quickly with quick setup.

 ### To enable